Best Long Range Electric Scooters: Fast Charging, 25-80 Miles, 15-50 mph

 Suspension and Tires – Performance matters, but so does comfort.
 Check if the scooter has suspension or shockers on either wheel.
 Scooters in this guide come with one to six set of shockers.
 On top of that, large pneumatic (air-filled) tires also absorb bumps on uneven roads.
 So select a scooter keeping these two features in mind.

 Waterproof – When you drive long range, you need to be prepared for a change in weather.
-Many scooters come with IP6 ot IP7 rating that makes them fit to drive in the rain.
+Many scooters come with IP6 ot IP7 rating that makes them fit to ride in the rain.

 Locking System – Long range electric scooters don’t come cheap.
 So it is essential that the scooter has a proper security mechanism to protect against theft.
 Look for locking options such as key fob, key ignition, locking via smartphone app or a spot for u-lock.